Huntario/RSSAnalyzer/README.md

 Each point should avg 1min 45 seconds
 (Doesn't have to be in this order)

--01 Overall application’s concept
+-01 Overall application’s concept - Jason
 ---1A Take headlines from the news and analyze them for sentiment (positive/negative emotion)

--02 The motivation for its development
+-02 The motivation for its development  - Jason
 ---2A Compare the outlook of news sources
 ---2B Let readers know what they're reading

+-03 front-end design process - Tonie
+---4A Started with bootstrap + material custom library

+-04 A demonstration of its functionality - Tonie
+---5A show buttons
+---5B show score
+---5C show validation (http and if feed is live)
+---5D show table and graph

--03 The technologies you used (and briefly how they work)
+-03 The technologies you used (and briefly how they work) - Hunter
 ---3A Explain RSS
 ---3B RSS to JSON api
 ---3C Hewelett Packard E Sentiment Analysis API
 ---3D Chartist

 -04 design process
----4A Started with bootstrap + material custom library
 ---4B Take RSS link -- pass to RSStoJASON
 ---4C Take returned JSON -- push headlines into an array
 ---4D Pass in array of headlines -- return setniment analysis
 ---4E Pos sentences, neg, sentences, overal score
 ---4F Store object in database w/ source, sentiment score, time, text analyzed (array of headlines)
 ---4G Display scores on table and graph

--05 A demonstration of its functionality
----5A show buttons
----5B show score
----5C show validation (http and if feed is live)
----5D show table and graph

--06 Directions for future development
+-07 Directions for future development
 ---6A Compare to outside datapoints (compare stock prices to pos/neg of news outlets)

 TIPS